sayantan-2/converter/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your web browser.

+## Tech Stack
+The website is built using the following technologies:

+- **HTML5**: For structuring the content of the website.
+- **CSS3**: For styling the website and making it responsive.
+- **JavaScript**: For adding interactivity to the website, such as converting numbers, copying and pasting numbers, and clearing text areas.

 ## Contributing
-Pull requests are welcome.
+- Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+- If you find this project useful, please consider giving it a star :star: on GitHub.
+Your support helps motivate continued development and maintenance.
+We appreciate your contribution and feedback!